Xe/site/blog/reconlangmo-6-lexicon-2020-05-22.markdown

 | `words`   | Where the definitions of each word are defined in [Dhall][dhall], this will be fed into the dictionary server code       |

 I also have the entire process of building and testing everything (from the eBook to the unit tests of the tools) automated with [Drone][droneci].
-You can see the past builds [here](https://drone.tulpa.dev/cadey/lewa).
-After I merge the information from the latest blogpost into this repo, I will put a rendered version of it [here](http://lewa-book-devel.kahless.cetacean.club:43001/).
+After I merge
+the information from the latest blogpost into this repo, I will put a rendered version of it [here](http://lewa-book-devel.kahless.cetacean.club:43001/).
 This will allow you to browse through the chapters of the eBook while it is being